 Lace and Longing 2012

-'Cornerworks' was a temporary installation of 180 laser prints at The Chapman Gallery, University of Salford, individually glued to the gallery wall for two weeks.
+A temporary installation of 180 laser prints 'Cornerworks' at The Chapman Gallery, University of Salford, was made by individually gluing each print to the gallery wall.
+After two weeks it was deliberately peeled off with water and steamer, recalling the destruction of memories after trauma or time .
 It was made after a forensic examination of a faded family album, where the dark corners and edges of interwar photographs are recoloured and reimagined to suggest profound absences and losses.
-The suggestion of wallpaper references my great grandfather's family business in Germany, and the Langhammer wallpaper collection in Chemnitz.
+The suggestion of wallpaper references the family business in Germany, and the Langhammer wallpaper collection in Chemnitz.

 Made on the steps of the Bundestag, the flag dances to the simple tune of a Yiddish lullaby.